verb (lets, letting; past and past participle let)

 let something into

-- Set something back into (the surface to which it is fixed), so that it does not project from it: the basin is partly let into the wallMore example sentences
+- Set something back into (the surface to which it is fixed), so that it does not project: the basin is partly let into the wallMore example sentences

 - Two stone plaques are let into the wall on either side of the entrance.